kungfooman/playcanvas-gizmos/README.md

 // Import all to use extend functions import * as pc from "playcanvas";
 import * as pcGizmos from "playcanvas-gizmos";
 let rotation = new pc.Quat();
 rotation.setLookRotation(position, target, up);

-// Import named
+// Use DebugLine
 import { DebugLine } from "playcanvas-gizmos";
 DebugLine.drawLine(start, end, color);

-// use gizmos
+// Use gizmos
-import { use, RuntimeTransformHandle } from "playcanvas-gizmos";
+import { RuntimeTransformHandle } from "playcanvas-gizmos";

-// through use api
-let runtimeTransformHandle = use(RuntimeTransformHandle, { mainCamera: thisCamera });
-// through new instance
 let runtimeTransformHandle = new RuntimeTransformHandle({ mainCamera: thisCamera });
 ```